ziwei531/CCTS-E-PORTFOLIO/README.md

 However, this demonstrated just how much I've progressed with my HTML and CSS were in just one semester worth of time to learn it in addition to being busy with 4 other subjects.

 # Shortcomings
 Understandably, there are WAY TOO MANY text especially on the home page.
 Well, beginners make mistakes.
-In the subsequent years of me learning the basics of frontend designing, I am much more experienced in ensuring website friendliness is always achieved.
+In the subsequent years of me learning the basics of frontend designing, I am much more experienced in ensuring froned application's user-friendliness is always achieved.

 Link to [Site](https://whoongziwei-ccts.netlify.app)